usalko/fluent/doc/md/migrate.md

 title: Automatic Migration
 ---

-The migration support for `ent` provides the option for keeping the database schema aligned with the schema objects defined in `ent/migrate/schema.go` under the root of your project.
+The migration support for `fluent` provides the option for keeping the database schema aligned with the schema objects defined in `ent/migrate/schema.go` under the root of your project.

 ## Auto Migration